 If you request a zoom video call, you will be required to send the first invitation for the initial enquiry.

-Once a time has been agreed I will write to you and I will tell you I have booked this time or it is confirmed.
+Once a time has been agreed I will reply to you and I will tell you my intention to set this time aside for you.

 What happens if: